 The student will acquire:

-- A good understanding of the nature of security vulnerabilities in software systems
+- A good understanding of how formal verification techniques can be used to detect security vulnerabilities in software